Instructions For Using Your Maxx Counterflow Wort Chiller

 Water temperature 125F and up can cause severe burns instantly.

 There are several ways to control the temperature of the out flowing wort on from your exchilerator.

 - you can increase the volume or flow of the chilling water for more cooling.

 - You can decrease the volume or flow of the chilling water for less cooling and to raise the wort temperature.

 - You can use the ball valve from your kettle, or on the unit to raise or lower the out flowing wort temperatures:

 - More flow will have less of a cooling effect.

 - Less flow will increase the cooling effect.

 4. Cleaning & Care

 After brewing, flush the exchilerator with hot water and drain.
-Another option would be to fill and soak the unit with an alkaline cleaner for about 15 minutes and flush again with Star San.
+Another option would be to fill and soak the unit with EBW ( Exchilerator Brewery Wash) for about 15 minutes and flush again with hot water.